Qawaz/K-OpenApi-Parser/README.md

 Feature highlights of K OpenAPI Parser include:
-* **High Performance** - Informal testing shows a 3x-4x performance improvement over the current Java Swagger 2.0 parser.
+* **High Performance** - Informal testing shows a 3x-4x performance improvement over the current kotlin Swagger 2.0 parser.
 This is largely attributable to a design based on adapting Jackson `JsonNode` objects, rather than deserializing to internal POJOs.